Skip to content

 Significant substrate repair included$16–$24$40,000–$72,000+

-Sierra Siding's typical Hardie scope band in the Sacramento Valley as of 2026.
+Typical Hardie planning range for the Sacramento Valley — a general California market range, not a Sierra Siding quote.
 Substrate repair on aged Carmichael stock is itemized when extensive.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways